The-International-Screeps-Bot/The-International-Open-Source/README.md

 ### Grafana

 You can set up [grafana](https://grafana.com/), a graphing and stat recording tool, using the screepsplus supported tool [hosted agent](https://screepspl.us/services/grafana/).
 With this, metrics recorded in Memory.stats can be viewed.
 There is a JSON model in this repository, grafanaModel.json which you can copy and paste to use to instantiate your graphs.

 ### Private server

+To run the bot on the performance server, run `npm run server` and check out the server and `localhost:3000` in your browser.

 If you'd like to use rollup to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.

 I'd also suggest using this less-laggy tool [steamless-client](https://github.com/laverdet/screeps-steamless-client ) to watch your private server run from the comfort of your browser.

 ## Contribution

 I'm a huge fan of teamwork, and many useful features of this bot have been added by contributors.